suryarajendhran/change-css/README.md

    npm install --save change-css
    ```

-2. Soon to be available as a CDN download.
+2. Also available as a CDN download.